hotpunkx/glitchguess/REMATCH_FIX.md

 ## Solution

-Set the `word_setter_claimed` field to the `newThinker` when creating the rematch game.
-This ensures that only the player who should be thinking (the previous questioner) can set the word.
+Set both the `word_setter_claimed` and `current_questioner` fields when creating the rematch game.
+Additionally, improve the questioner UI to show pending questions and history.

 ### Code After Fix